ibm-mas/ansible-devops/docs/playbooks/oneclick-aibroker.md

 ## Prerequisites

-You will need a RedHat OpenShift v4.12 cluster with IBM Maximo Application Suite Core v8.11 already be installed, the [oneclick-core](oneclick-core.md) playbook can be used to set this up.
-AI Broker can be also installed on cluster without IBM Maximo Application Suite Core.
-However with stanadlone AI Broker there are few dependences.
-This playbook will check if needed components exists on cluster.
-If playbooks finds that some components are missing - playbook will install all missing dependencies
+You will need a RedHat OpenShift v4.12 cluster with IBM Maximo Application Suite Core v9.x already be installed, the [oneclick-core](oneclick-core.md) playbook can be used to set this up.

 ### Dependencies:

-- ibm-operator-catalog
-- ibm-common-services
-- cert-manager
+- IBM Maximo Application Suite Core v9.x

 ## Overview